Looking to capture gorgeous lifestyle newborn photos? You’ve come to the right place.

 When it comes to newborn photography, the equipment is not as important as the person behind the camera.

 Lifestyle photoshoots tend to take place indoors, so you need to have equipment that performs well in low-light conditions and tight spaces.

 In particular, I’d recommend using a full-frame camera; the sensor will be able to better handle the dim lighting, so your images will be free of both noise and blur.

 I’d also recommend carrying a wide-angle lens (to handle smaller indoor spaces) with a wide maximum aperture (for improved low-light shooting).
 In general, the wider the maximum aperture, the better, but f/2.8 is a solid starting point, f/1.8 is great, and f/1.4 is outstanding.

 You should also bring a macro lens so you can capture detail shots of the newborn (here, I’d recommend grabbing a lens in the 90-105mm focal length range, as it’ll let you take high-magnification shots from a reasonable distance).

 And a reflector can be hugely useful, too, especially if you mostly shoot indoors.
 One of those cheap 5-in-1 options tends to work great, plus they’re super portable.
 You can keep it in your car, bring it out when it’s time to shoot, then fold it up again without issue.

 Don’t be afraid to overpack; when I arrive at a client’s home, it usually looks like I’m staying overnight because I have a roller bag and carrying case!

 5. Use natural light

-Also, when you are photographing new parents with their baby, using flash or other lighting equipment can take away from the spontaneity and natural tone of the shoot.
+Flash can startle newborns and ruin your shoot, so this newborn photography tip is a big one.
+(Plus, when you’re photographing new parents with their baby, using flash or other lighting equipment can take away from the spontaneity and natural tone of the shoot.)